DaniHalfin/scripts/README.md

-# Scrips and tooling for the docs.microsoft.com platform
+# Scripts and tooling for the docs.microsoft.com platform

 Welcome!